zammad/zammad-admin-documentation/system-objects.rst

    - Allows you to define a URL if needed
 - Text
    - you can enter a default value.
-   - you can choose between the following types: E-Mail, Phone, Text or URL.
+   - you can choose between the following types: email, phone, text, or URL.
    - you can pick the maximum length of the field.
    - Allows you to define a URL if needed
 - Tree Select